AmyShackles/Course_and_Book_Notes/Algorithm Design Manual/Chapter 1/Chapter_1.md

 &nbsp; &nbsp; &nbsp; &nbsp;Connect the two endpoints by an edge

-> > **This doesn't work if the data points are two rows of equally spaced points where the two rows are slightly closer than the dots in each row to each other**
+&nbsp; &nbsp; &nbsp; &nbsp;**This doesn't work if the data points are two rows of equally spaced points where the two rows are slightly closer than the dots in each row to each other**

 ![ClosestPairCounterExample](ClosestPairCounterExample.png)